Animalso

 Although surgery is the most expensive treatment option, it may also be the best.
 Around 90% of dogs that have a successful total hip replacement live pain-free lives following recovery.

-The cost of hip dysplasia surgery varies between $1,700 and $4,500.
+As mentioned above the cost of hip dysplasia surgery varies between $1,000 and $3,000.
 The exact cost will be determined by your veterinarian and could end up going higher.

 Other Remedies for Hip Dysplasia Pain